Create beautiful spaces that inspire and energize by taking on the future of interior design!

 Another vocational avenue for interior designers that incorporates the best of interior design and marketing is starting one’s own interior design firm.
 As the owner of a firm, you’re responsible for getting work for interior designers who you employ as well as ensuring your customers are satisfied with the service.
 With great responsibility comes the potential for large financial rewards, which depends on the quality of the service provided, the number of interior designers employed, and the size of your market, among other factors.

 For example, architectural firms in San Francisco or New York likely pay interior designers and decorators much more than what an independent designer in a rural community in the Midwest makes.
 The demand for interior design services is generally higher in urban areas, and larger firms tend to pay higher salaries, too.

 Can I Learn What I Need To Be Successful in An Online Program for Interior Design?

 Whether you can learn what you need to know to be successful in an online program depends on a few factors.
 One of the most important factors to consider is whether or not you can learn in an online environment.
-Some students have more difficulty with this than others, but you can test out how you learn by auditing an online course.
-Some key aspects of online learning you’ll need to master are time management and organization.
+Some students at interior design schools have more difficulty with this than others.
+You can test out how you learn by auditing an online course to get a sense of what online learning is like.

-Online programs on this list will give you the information needed to become an interior designer, but one aspect that cannot be missed in your education for this career is hands-on learning.
-This is why many of the programs on this list require students to perform an internship with a professional interior designer.
+The online programs on this list give you the information you need to become an interior designer, but one aspect that cannot be missed in your education for this career is hands-on learning.
+This is why many of the programs we’ve listed here require you to perform an internship with a professional interior designer.